jedcn/dot-org-files/README.md

 ## How to?

 Use emacs to edit the .org files.
-Run =make= to translate to pure dot-files underneath `home/`.
+Run `make` to translate to pure dot-files underneath `home/`.
 Commit both simultaneously.

 Create new .org files.
 Update the makefile accordingly.